 Connect to the server ¶

-Open a SSH connection the new server.
+Open an SSH connection to the new server.
 You need the private key file (lightsail) you created earlier and the static IP address of your server.

 ssh -i lightsail admin@63.179.196.243